-Note: Riverbed highly recommends that you verify the authenticity of the secure peering certificate (and any other certificate in general as a best practice for IT security) before you trust it.
+Note: We strongly recommend that you verify the authenticity of the secure peering certificate (and any other certificate in general as a best practice for IT security) before you trust it.

 Figure 11-10 shows how you can move the peer certificate into either the white or black list with the drop-down menu.